MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/network.md

 6. Clear buttons

-   - **Clear cache**: Removes all resources stored in the browser cache (and emulates a first-time experience loading the page)
+   - **Clear cache**: Removes all resources stored in the browser cache (and emulates a first-time experience loading the page).
-   - **Clear cookies**: Removes all cookies for the given domain (and emulates a first-time experience of the site)
+   - **Clear cookies**: Removes all cookies for the given domain (and emulates a first-time experience of the site).
    - **Clear entries on navigate**: Recorded traffic is cleared upon page navigation.
 This is turned on by default.
    - **Clear session**: Clears all network request entries from the **Network summary** list.